Componolit/gneiss/README.md

 The platform will then call the `Event` procedure when this timeout triggers.
 Since the `Event` procedure has no arguments and can be used in multiple contexts no preconditions can be set.
 This requires an initialization check of the timer session.
+Some interfaces need more than a simple event callback and require additional interface specific procedures or functions as generic arguments.
-Some more specialized callbacks can provide preconditions that provide certain guarantees about initialized arguments.
+These more specialized callbacks can provide preconditions that provide certain guarantees about initialized arguments.

 Furthermore the capability needs to be copied to be available in the Event for component termination.
-The capability is a special object that can be copied but not initialized.
+The capability is a special object that can be copied but not created from scratch.
 Only construct is called with a valid capability object which then must be kept somewhere to be used in other contexts.

 ## Implementing a new platform